Pros and Cons of Cloud Storage Back

 Advantage #1: Disaster Recovery (DR)

-When you use cloud storage, data is at a reduced risk of system failure since all data is stored and backed-up on an external devise often thousands of miles away from your own location.
+When you use cloud storage, data is at a reduced risk of system failure since all data is stored and backed up on an external device often thousands of miles away from your own location.
 This means you avoid expensive data retrieval that follows an all-too-common hard-drive malfunctioning.
-Cloud providers automate the backup process for you.
-Therefore there is no need to back-up your data on an external devise yourself.
+Cloud storage providers automate the backup process for you.
+Therefore there is no need to back up your data on an external device yourself.
 You save time and stress as a result.

 Advantage #2: Access your data anywhere

-Since your data is stored remotely you can access it whether you are in Manchester or Madrid.
+Since your data is stored remotely you can access it whether you are in Manchester or Madrid, all you need is an internet connection.
 This is especially helpful if your work requires frequent travel or if your team is located in different time-zones.

 Advantage #3: Low cost